DanielPNewman/DanielPNewman.github.io/_posts/2019-11-12-teaching-a-lawyer-to-code.md

 3. knit the results to `markdown` format
 4. and publish the results on her [own github pages blog][15].

-This was a satisifying and educational process for us both:
+This was a satisfying and educational process for us both:

 - Amy learnt the data processing/visualisation skills needed to uncover and communicate environmental sustainability insights (more on those below).

-- I learnt about some facinating ideas about how Project Drawdown’s solutions apply to the 17 Sustainable Development Goals (SDGs).
+- I learnt about some fascinating ideas about how Project Drawdown’s solutions apply to the 17 Sustainable Development Goals (SDGs).

 And it led to publishing an excellent and thought provoking post: **[Project Drawdown solutions meet many Sustainable Development Goals][16]**.
 Certainly worth a read!